 6. File Taxes

 You are responsible for paying taxes on behalf of your W-2 employees.
-Take the portion of the employee’s paycheck that has been withheld (determined in step three) and distribute those funds to the proper places.
+For your tax filings, take the portion of the employee’s paycheck that has been withheld (determined in step three) and distribute those funds to the proper places.
 Specifically, file taxes with the IRS, your state’s tax collection agency, and (if applicable) your municipality’s tax collection agency.
 Note that some taxes are paid only by the employer.

 7. Pay Into Benefits